austinjonesmedia/austinjonesmedia.github.io/_pages/home.md

 ## About Me

-I've just graduated form Arizona State University's Sidney Poitier New American Film School.
+I recently graduated form Arizona State University's Sidney Poitier New American Film School.
 I majored in Film and Media production and emphasized the editing track.
-I have also took all the upper-level cinematography courses.
+I also took all of the upper-level cinematography courses.
 I am interested in editing, videography, and cinematography.
 I also enjoy creating motion graphics.
 My dream is to create media that involves sports or music, but I’m interested in working in any form of media.

 I am fluent in Adobe Premiere Pro.
 I also have a lot of experience using After Effects creating motion graphics and other animated projects.
 I can also use most of the Adobe Suite, particularly Photoshop, and Illustrator.
-I have done a bit of editing and color in Davinci Resolve as well.
+I have done a bit of editing and color in Davinci Resolve.
 Previously, I used Sony Vegas for editing.
 I am comfortable with basic camera and lighting equipment.
 I have a Sony a6700 and Dji Osmo Pocket 3.
 I also have experience with Google and Microsoft Office applications for word processing and presentations.

 I enjoy sports: I played club and high school baseball and also club and high school varsity soccer.
 I have been living in Tempe, Arizona for over 3 years, and I am originally from Portland, Oregon.
 I love to spend time outdoors.
 I like to ski, mountain bike, and hike.
 I play pickleball and other sports with friends and am currently on an intramural volleyball team at ASU.